 By Brian Taylor, Contributing Writer, May 7, 2018

-Daniil Trifonov’s monumental Perspectives recital at Zankel Hall on Friday night is the stuff legends are made of.
+Daniil Trifonov and his monumental Perspectives recital at Zankel Hall on Friday night is the stuff legends are made of.
 Calling the recital “Decades,” the 27 year old Russian virtuoso, already renowned for dazzling Liszt and Rachmaninoff, plotted a survey of pieces from each decade of the twentieth century.
 The scope of the program was formidable; to describe it as ambitious would be an understatement.

 While the conceit of the recital — the notion being to illustrate the evolution of piano composition in this turbulent era in which so much happened to musical expression — was not a complete one beyond providing a framework for a riveting progression of fascinating, sometimes fiendishly difficult, pieces.
 A musically rapturous occasion, it was a privilege to witness artistry of such transcendence.

 Trifonov’s stage presence is not ostentatious.
 He seems to exist solely for the music.
 As he takes his seat at the instrument and convenes with the score, he gives himself over to it, as if in a trance.
 His journey through the twentieth century began, logically, with Alban Berg’s single movement Sonata, Op.
 1 from 1908, an early hinting of the break-down of traditional tonality that characterizes the transition from late German Romanticism to modernism.
 The decadence of Berg’s dense, searching anxiety dripped from Trifonov’s fingers.